GriffinCanCode/griffincancode/README.md

 ## Philosophy

-I build at the intersection of **systems programming**, **language design**, and **AI infrastructure**.
-Most projects prioritize correctness, performance, and novel architecture over convention.
-I ship in D, Rust, Go, Haskell, OCaml, Zig, Swift, and whatever else the problem demands.
+I live at the intersection of **systems programming**, **language design**, and **AI infrastructure**.
+Most projects prioritize performance and novel architecture over convention.
+I have shipped in D, Rust, Go, Haskell, OCaml, Zig, Swift, or whatever else the problem demanded.

 ---